rosagross/cuttingeeg-2026-sourcerec-tutorial/README.md

 # Tutorial: Source Reconstruction of EEG data using MNE Python
-This tutorial was designed for the CuttingGardens 2026 and was part of the local program in the Berlin "Garden".
-Feel free to use this repository if you missed the session.
-The easiest way is to click on the link below, leading you directly to the notebooks.
+This tutorial was designed for the CuttingGardens 2026 and was part of the local program in the Berlin "Garden", but feel free to use it at any time.
+The easiest way to run it is to click on the link below, leading you directly to the notebooks.

 ## Executing via Binder/JupyterHub (in browser, nothing to install or to run locally)
 Visit: